CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 ??? note "What's New"

+    ### February nn, 2025:  Version 2.2.0

+    - Added Find-LnvHSAPack cmdlet.
+This cmdlet lets you see what HSA packs have been released for a specified Machine Type.
+	- Added Release Date to the return from Find-LnvUpdate.
+	- Added DownloadPath parameter to Get-LnvDriverPack so you can control where the package is downloaded to.
+	- Fixed issue that occurs if a driver pack for the OS Build Version specified is not found in Get-LnvDriverPack.
+	- Changed to display size in MB in Get-LnvUpdatesRepo.
+	- Added CloudRepo as a switch parameter for Get-LnvUpdatesRepo to generate the repository as a Lenovo Cloud repository (the update packages are left on Lenovo's site).

     ### December 11, 2024:  Version 2.1.0

     - Now available in the PowerShell Gallery.
 Use ```Install-Module -Name Lenovo.Client.Scripting``` to install from the gallery.